department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/decision-ready-claims.md

 relatedlinks:
   - heading: More information about filing disability claims
     links:
-    - url: /disability-benefits/apply/claim-types/fully-developed-claim/
+    - url: /disability-benefits/apply/evidence/
-      title: Fully Developed Claim
+      title: Evidence for Standard and Fully Developed Claims
-      description: "File a fully developed claim and get a faster decision on your disability benefits claim."
+      description: "Find out what evidence we’ll need—and what your options are for gathering documents to support your claim."
     - url: /disability-benefits/apply/
       title: Disability Benefits Application Process
       description: "Apply online now, or find out how to apply in person, by mail, or with the help of a trained professional."
     - url: /disability-benefits/apply/claim-types/predischarge-claim/
       title: Pre-discharge Claim
       description: "If you have a disability and you’re in pre-discharge status right now, you can file a pre-discharge disability claim 180 to 90 days before you leave the military."
-    - url: /disability-benefits/apply/one-year/
+    - url: /disability-benefits/eligibility/one-year/
       title: Disabilities That Appear Within 1 Year After Discharge
       description: "You may be able to get disability benefits if you have an illness that started within a year after you were discharged from service."
-    - url: /disability-benefits/after-you-apply/date/
-      title: Effective Date of Disability
-      description: "Learn how VA decides the date you can start getting your disability benefits. "
 ---
 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">